-The preparation of consolidated financial statements in conformity with IFRS requires management to exercise judgement in the process of applying the Group's accounting policies.
-It also requires the use of certain critical accounting estimates and assumptions that affect the reported amounts of assets and liabilities and disclosures of contingent assets and liabilities at the date of the consolidated financial statements, and the reported amounts of revenues and expenses during the financial year.
+The preparation of consolidated financial statements in conformity with IFRS requires management to exercise judgment in the process of applying the Group's accounting policies.
+It also requires the use of certain critical accounting estimates and assumptions that affect the reported amounts of assets and liabilities and disclosures of contingent assets and liabilities at the balance sheet date, and the reported amounts of revenues and expenses during the financial year.
 Although these estimates are based on management's best knowledge of current events and actions, actual results may actually differ from these estimates.
-The areas involving a higher degree of judgement or complexity, or areas where assumptions and estimates are significant to the financial statements are disclosed in Note 3 to the consolidated financial statements.
+The areas involving a higher degree of judgment or complexity, or areas where assumptions and estimates are significant to the financial statements are disclosed in Note 3 to the consolidated financial statements.